Khald1998/Go_project/API/REST/README.md

 ### GORM is an ORM with helper functions that carry queries or execute commands over a specific database.
 ### Now, we will create the main.go file in the rest_api directory and write the basic syntax in the main.go file.

+# How to install

+## step one

+### Run the go mod init command, giving it the path of the module your code will be in.
+"go mod init REST"